-After working out my FREE Coast FI Google spreadsheet, I thought it is a good idea to revisit one of the reader case study and check out how his numbers looked right now.
+After working out my FREE Coast FI Google spreadsheet, I thought it is a good idea to revisit one of the readers case studies and check out how his numbers looked right now.

-If you are interested in the case study, a reader of mine wrote in 2-3 years ago in 2018, asking me to double check whether with his then current finances, he can switch to another industry, starting with a lower pay and still be retired at 65 years old.
+If you are interested in the case study, a reader of mine wrote in 2-3 years ago in 2018, asking me to double-check whether, with his then-current finances, he can switch to another industry, starting with lower pay and still be retired at 65 years old.

 I wanted this post as a way for him and myself to do a stock-take on our analysis from 2-3 years ago and see if there were any flaws in that analysis and whether he is progressing well financially.

 Made the Career Transition and currently doing well